-The board of directors, which held eight meetings in 2006, currently has seven members.
-The board has determined that all four of the Company's non-employee directors have no material relationship with the Company and meet the New York Stock Exchange listing standards for independence.
-Each director attended at least 75% of the aggregate number of meetings of the board and of each committee of which the director was a member held during such period.
+The board of directors, which held seven meetings in 2007, currently has seven members.
+The board has determined that all four of the Company's non-employee directors (Henry C. Beinstein, Robert J. Eide, Jeffrey S. Podell and Jean E. Sharpe) have no material relationship with the Company and meet the New York Stock Exchange listing standards for independence.
+Each director attended at least 75% of the aggregate number of meetings of the board and of each committee of which the director was a member held during such period, except for Mr. Bernstein who attended five of the seven board meetings.
 To ensure free and open discussion and communication among the non-employee directors of the board, the non-employee directors meet in executive sessions periodically, with no members of management present.
 The chair of the corporate governance and nominating committee presides at the executive sessions.